sagemath/trac_to_gh/Issue 9428.md

 CC:  @dandrake aquino.luizclaudio@gmail.com @robert-marik

-This patch internationalizes the Sage Notebook and adds a localization to Brazilian Portuguese.
+This patch internationalizes the Sage Notebook and adds a localization to Brazilian Portuguese and Czech.
+Blocks #8754.

 Issue created by migration from https://trac.sagemath.org/ticket/9428